 STIG checks form the bulk of the compliance testing that will be done as part of the RMF process.

 It is recommended to use automation wherever possible in the RMF and by applying a static code analysis tool — like Klocwork — to the application code, the necessary compliance reports against DISA STIGs in support of the RMF controls can be produced.
 The reports can then be added to the appropriate checklist

 The final completed checklist can then be exported to the various dashboard reporting tools within the applications utilized by Defense agencies, for example, ACAS, eMASS, and MCCAST.

 Assured Compliance Assessment Solution (ACAS), is a software set of information security tools used for vulnerability scanning and risk assessment and was developed by industry specifically for DISA.

 Marine Corps Compliance and Authorization Support Tool (MCCAST) is used in support of the Assessment and Authorization steps in the RMF process.
-Similarly Enterprise Mission Assurance Support Service (eMASS) is a government owned solution which automates these RMF processes.
+Similarly, Enterprise Mission Assurance Support Service (eMASS) is a government-owned solution that automates these RMF processes.